-TCX is seeking to establish a donor-funded guarantee facility to improve the affordability of its hedging products.35
+TCX is seeking to establish a partial donor-funded guarantee facility to improve the affordability of its hedging products.35

 Origin and status Having piloted this blending platform with the support of the European Fund for Sustainable Development, TCX is in discussions with donors to expand it, with the goal of facilitating up to USD 10 billion for climate-related projects.
-Mechanism and funding The guarantee facility is envisioned as a mechanism to absorb part of the losses that TCX incurs when providing foreign currency hedges to priority countries and sectors.
-A donor-funded concessional guarantee product would subsidize the price of hedges to below TCX's standard risk- reflective rates.
-Climate inclusion Focused on climate projects.
-Contribution to local capital markets TCX offers capacity building to support local currency lending and local market development.
-Financial sustainability Reliance on donor funds to absorb losses does not present a path to long-term financial sustainability.
+Mechanism and funding A donor fund is used to guarantee TCX a return of 1.6% on a portfolio of supported hedges.
+The set return allows TCX to significantly reduce its uncertainty premium for supported hedges, leading to an overall cost to clients that is well below TCX's standard, risk-reflective rates.
+Climate inclusion Focused on projects that contribute to the Sustainable Development Goals (SDGs), including climate projects.
+Contribution to local capital markets TCX engages with market participants to support liquidity in local markets and with local authorities to build debt management capacity.
+Financial sustainability The facility relies on donor funding to reduce the cost of hedges for clients.
+Over the long term, however, TCX hopes that economic and financial development in target countries, along with capacity building and positive feedback effects on macroeconomic policies, will naturally reduce the need for donor subsidies.
 Investment pipeline With a long track record of managing currency risk transactions and supporting green projects, TCX is well-positioned to identify and develop a pipeline of investable mitigation and adaptation projects.
 Speed/scale of Implementation Donor capital would allow the project to ramp up quickly, building on TCX's existing portfolio.